 Wilson Sherwin, (she, her) has worked as an electrician, a nanny, a translator, and a documentary film producer.
 She is currently a sociologist who writes and teaches about social movements, work, and public policy.

-Alex Sommer, (he/him) is the Deputy Director of the NYC Department of City Planning’s Brooklyn Office, and has been a proud NYC civil servant since 2011.
+Alex Sommer (he/him) is the Deputy Director of the NYC Department of City Planning’s Brooklyn Office and has been a proud NYC civil servant since 2011.
 Alex manages a team of over 20 city planners and urban designers, undertaking neighborhood planning initiatives, developing citywide land-use policies and zoning regulations, supporting Community Boards and local organizations through the planning process, advising expense and capital budget processes, and coordinating City agencies, and processing more than 100 land use applications annually.
-Prior to joining DCP, he worked with the Bedford Stuyvesant Restoration Corporation helping set up their new Business Improvement District, and the Blackstone Valley Tourism Council leading a regional planning effort in Rhode Island.
-Alex received an MS from Pratt Institute’s City and Regional Planning program, a BS from the University of Florida’s Tourism and Hospitality Management program, and has taught and guest lectured at Hunter, NYU, and Pratt.
-His focus areas include zoning, land use, and physical planning, community engagement, NYC’s industrial and commercial sectors, climate change and resiliency, and planning for income-restricted housing.
+Before joining DCP, he worked with the Bedford Stuyvesant Restoration Corporation helping set up their new Business Improvement District, and the Blackstone Valley Tourism Council leading a regional planning effort in Rhode Island.
+Alex received an MS from Pratt Institute’s City and Regional Planning program and a BS from the University of Florida’s Tourism and Hospitality Management program.
+He has taught and guest lectured at Hunter, NYU, and Pratt.
+His focus areas include zoning, land use and physical planning, community engagement, NYC’s industrial and commercial sectors, climate change and resiliency, and planning for income-restricted housing.

-Marcela Tovar-Restrepo, PhD, is a lecturer at the Hunter College and Columbia University.
+Marcela Tovar-Restrepo, Ph.D., is a lecturer at Hunter College and Columbia University.
 She obtained her Ph.D. in Anthropology at the New School for Social Research (N.Y.) and her Master on Urban Development Planning at the University College of London.
-She conducts research on diversity, gender, and development in Latin America, NY, and Europe.
-In the U.S.A. she has served as Director (a) of the Latin American and Latino Studies Program at Queens College–CUNY (2008-2011) and taught at Lang College–New School (Urban Studies Program).
+She researches diversity, gender, and development in Latin America, NY, and Europe.
+In the U.S.A., she has served as Director (a) of the Latin American and Latino Studies Program at Queens College–CUNY (2008-2011) and taught at Lang College–New School (Urban Studies Program).
 In Latin America, she has taught and worked as a policymaker in Colombia and Chile for more than ten years.
 Besides teaching, Dr. Tovar-Restrepo has served as an international consultant mainstreaming cultural and gender rights into policy-making processes at different UN instances like the Commission of Sustainable Development (CSD) – DESA, UNDEF, IPU, and the Permanent Forum for Indigenous Issues.
-She has also served as a technical advisor and researcher for international cooperation agencies (GTZ, AECID), governments, social movements, and NGOs in areas such as gender and ethnic diversity, environment, and human rights and conflict.
+She has also served as a technical advisor and researcher for international cooperation agencies (GTZ, AECID), governments, social movements, and NGOs in gender and ethnic diversity, environment, and human rights and conflict.